 There are some reasons why there may be no reason for real estate appraisals in Antarctica.
 First, the research stations are government-owned and would not be subject to property taxes.

-Secondly, there seems to be no serious active market for the trading real estate (except for a few flaky foreign realtors who think they can attract residents).
+Secondly, there seems to be no serious active market for the trading of real estate (except for a few entrepreneurial foreign realtors who think they can attract residents).